robinssq/api-docs/docs/smartlink.rst

    * - exclusive_match_requested
      - boolean
-     - Optional.
-If true, lock this SmartLink to the original merchant.
+     - (*Optional*) If true, lock this SmartLink to the original merchant.
 Default false.

    * - pub_id
      - integer